 |Round||Start Date||Details & Entrants|

 Staying with Arsenal, it probably comes as little surprise to hear that their manager, Arsene Wenger, is the most decorated manger in the competition as well.
 Wenger has won 7 FA Cup’s, with his first coming in 1998 and most recent, that of the 2017 win.
-Arsenal and Manchester United jointly have also been in more finals than any other team, with 20 appearances each.
+Arsenal also been in more finals than any other team, with 21 appearances, 1 ahead of Manchester United.

 Most Successful Teams by Wins and Finals